 About

-My background includes work across enterprise technology initiatives, digital transformation, financial services systems, higher education technology environments, and AI-enabled organizational projects.
+My background includes enterprise technology initiatives, digital transformation, financial services systems, higher education technology environments, and AI-enabled organizational projects.
+Across those settings, the useful move was often the same: turn a fuzzy possibility into something concrete enough for people to discuss honestly.

 Cross-disciplinary perspective

 That perspective helps translate between abstract intention and practical form.
-It also helps reveal what kind of prototype will make an idea easier to understand, discuss, and move forward.
+It also helps reveal what kind of exploratory artifact will make an idea easier to understand, discuss, and move forward.

 Why this work stays bounded

-I work through limited engagements because that's what lets the work stay precise and attentive.
+I work through a very small number of selective engagements because that's what lets the work stay precise and attentive.
 A small scope makes it easier to ask a clear question, build the right artifact, and leave behind something a stakeholder can actually use to decide what's next.

 The aim is not to become a long-term vendor.
 It is to help create clarity at the stage where clarity matters most.